-If the spouse or civil partner of a person who ceased employment before 1 April 1998 with an award of compensatory added years remarries or cohabits or enters into a civil partnership on or after 1 April 1998 with another person who is also entitled to a spouse's or civil partner's compensatory added years pension, the normal rule requiring one of them to forego payment whilst the period of marriage, civil partnership or co-habitation lasts, will be disapplied i.e. the spouses' or civil partners' compensatory added years pension will continue to be paid to both of them.
+enters into a civil partnership on or after 1

+April 1998 with another person who is also

+entitled to a spouse's or civil partner's

+compensatory added years pension, the

+normal rule requiring one of them to

+forego payment whilst the period of

+marriage, civil partnership or co-habitation

+lasts, will be disapplied

+i.e. the spouses' or civil partners'

+compensatory added years pension will

+continue to be paid to both of them.

-4. How, if compensatory added years were awarded to an employee who was not in the LGPS (because the employee had not joined or had opted out of the LGPS) the employer will decide to whom any children's annual compensatory added years payments are to be paid and, in such a case, how the annual added years will be apportioned amongst the eligible children.
-If compensatory added years were awarded to an employee who was not in the LGPS (because the employee had not joined or had opted out of the LGPS) WSP UK Ltd will decide to whom and in what proportions any children's annual compensatory added years payments are to be paid as WSP, at its sole discretion, sees fit (based on the merits of the individual cases).
+5. How, if compensatory added years were awarded to an employee who was not in the LGPS (because the employee had not joined or had opted out of the LGPS) the employer will decide to whom any children's annual compensatory added years payments are to be paid and, in such a case, how the annual added years will be apportioned amongst the eligible children.

+If compensatory added years were awarded to an employee who was not in the LGPS (because the employee had not joined or had opted out of the LGPS) HPC will decide to whom and in what proportions any children's annual compensatory added years payments are to be paid as HPC, at its sole discretion, sees fit (based on the merits of the individual cases).

-5. How a person's annual compensatory added years pension is to be abated during, and following the cessation of, any period of re-employment by an employer who offers membership of the LGPS to its employees, regardless of whether or not the employee chooses to join the LGPS (except where the employer is an Admitted Body, in which case abatement only WSP UK Ltd will, during any period of re-employment in local government (see note below), abate a person's annual compensatory added years' payment by the 'excess' if the aggregate of:
+6. How a person's annual compensatory added years pension is to be abated during, and following the cessation of, any period of reemployment by an employer who offers membership of the LGPS to its employees, regardless of whether or not the employee chooses to join the LGPS (except where the employer is an Admitted Body, in which case abatement only applies if the person is in, or eligible to be in, the LGPS in the new employment).

+HPC will, during any period of reemployment in local government (see note below), abate a person's annual compensatory added years' payment by the 'excess' if the aggregate of: